Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 Tip #2: Choose Your Appointment Time Wisely

 This tip is especially important for applicants who live in large cities and plan to visit a high-traffic post office.
 Having an appointment does not guarantee that you will be attended to at that exact time.
 You still may have to wait in line.
 Be sure to schedule sufficient time in your day for this task.
-If possible, choose a time when there is less traffic.
-Contact the local facility for recommendations.

 Tip #3: Double Check Your Documents

-It can be frustrating to arrive at the post office and wait your turn only to be told that there is a problem with the application form, one of your supporting documents, or the passport photo.
-Be sure to verify the current passport requirements and make certain that your passport photo meets the required specifications.
-An unacceptable photo is one of the principal reasons why passport applications are delayed.
+It can be frustrating to arrive at the post office and wait your turn only to be told that there is a problem with the application form, one of your citizenship documents, or your passport photo.
+Be sure to verify the current passport requirements to be sure you have all the items you need to bring to the post office for your appointment.

 Bonus Tip: Get Your Photo Taken at the Passport Office